Add To Favorites

 Color mixing can be quite an art!
 Discover the relationship between primary and secondary colors and create color harmony in a beautiful Model Magic® hat!

-If you had to guess the number of colors there are in the whole world, what number would you say?
-How many colors can you name?
+Ask students if they had to guess the number of colors there are in the whole world, what number would they say?
+How many colors can they name?
 There are endless numbers of colors that exist.
 Even colors that have the same name, like violet, can look completely different!
 Some colors called violet are dark and look closer to blue, while others are lighter, like lavender.
 How can that be?
-If you look at a color wheel you can find out!
+Have students look at a color wheel and research the answer to that question.

 Every color wheel, no matter how simple or complex, has three main colors on it: red, yellow, and blue.
 They are called the primary colors.
 It is from the primary colors, red, yellow, and blue, that every other color is created!
-Mix any two of the primary colors in equal amounts, and you will discover a secondary color.
+Have students mix any two of the primary colors in equal amounts, to discover a secondary color.
 There are also three secondary colors!
-Do you know what they are?
 What color is made when red is mixed with blue?
-Discuss with your classmates each combination of primary colors and the secondary colors they make.
-Fill in a color wheel with Crayola® Classic Crayons on your own to help you remember the primary and secondary colors.
-You should have red, orange, yellow, green, blue, and purple on your color wheel when you’re done!
+Discuss with students each combination of primary colors and the secondary colors they make.
+Have students fill in a color wheel with Crayola® Classic Crayons on their own to help them remember the primary and secondary colors.
+They should have red, orange, yellow, green, blue, and purple on their color wheel when done!

-Experiment creating secondary colors!
+Students experiment with creating secondary colors!
 Using the primary colors, blend Crayola Model Magic to make secondary colors and sculpt a bright bonnet or hat!
-Ensure color harmony in your artwork by using complementary, analogous, or triadic colors.
-Refer to your color wheel for inspiration!
+Ensure color harmony in the artwork by using complementary, analogous, or triadic colors.
+Refer to the color wheel for inspiration!

-Be creative with your design!
+Be creative with the design!
 Explore mixing different amounts of colors together, swirling, twisting, draping, folding, or rolling the Model Magic for exciting effects!
 Test out pressing into the Model Magic to form patterns and textures.
-Embellish your bonnet with details, such as flowers, stars, or bows!
+Embellish the bonnet with details, such as flowers, stars, or bows!

-Allow your hat to dry overnight before carefully removing the bowl supporting its shape.
+Allow the hat to dry overnight before carefully removing the bowl supporting its shape.